We always knew the day would come when dad would have to move to nursing care.

 Someone else with needs that means they cannot live where they lived before.

-It reminds us that the care home world never stops, 24/7, 365 days a year.
+The care home world never stops, 24/7, 365 days a year.
 And just as we used to visit dad here another family has taken our place.
 This bed… this room… this space that was, for a short time, the focus of his life – and ours.
 It is now someone else’s world; it is where they live, it is their home.